Nikon D80 vs Olympus PEN-F

 It is notable that the PEN-F offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the D80 does not offer wifi capability.
+In contrast, the D80 does not provide wifi capability.

-The PEN-F is a recent model that features in the current product line-up of Olympus.
-In contrast, the D80 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D80 was succeeded by the Nikon D90, while the PEN-F does not have a direct successor.
+Both the D80 and the PEN-F have been discontinued, but can regularly be found used on eBay.
+The D80 was replaced by the Nikon D90, while the PEN-F does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D80 Manual (free pdf) or the online Olympus PEN-F Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Nikon D80 and the Olympus PEN-F?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.